In Search of the Ultra-Sex: Critical response

-Since its first broadcast on Canal + and its projection at the Palais de Tokyo for the 30th anniversary of the channel, the film received very encouraging reviews: Les Inrockuptibles said: "The new crazy dubbed mach-up by the funniest duo in the country", while Le Monde said: "A guaranteed permanent burst of laughter".
-"An exhilarating return to their roots" according to So Film, in a long interview Nicolas & Bruno gave to the magazine.
+Since its first broadcast on Canal + and its projection at the Palais de Tokyo for the 30th anniversary of the channel, the press has responded positively to this combination of genres, L'Express magazine said: "Through their film, Nicolas & Bruno celebrate not only the porn culture but also that of artistic hijacking".

-Télérama magazine stated: "The story imagined by the two brats Charlet and Lavaine is an excuse for all sorts of tomfooleries" but specifies: "... much more funny than arousing!".

-The press seems to enjoy this unexpected and new mix of genres, L'Express magazine said: "Through their film, Nicolas & Bruno celebrate not only the porn culture but also that of artistic hijacking".

 Libérations Didier Péron stated: "a kitsch and crazy cinematographic hijacking, a sci-fi nutty pastiche".
 "American actresses hairstyles of the 80s are pornographic in itself, it's another world!" points out Frederic Taddeï who interviewed Nicolas & Bruno on Europe-1 radio station, "It's a tribute to porn American cinema, as did Hazanavicius's The Artist with Hollywood movies".
 For Le Nouvel Obs magazine, "In search of the ultra-sex is a full of humor jewelry-box filled with sex maniac robots, unusual sex, absurd references and unbelievable blow-dries... go see it!"
 For his part, Julien Morel of Vice highly recommends the film and explains how "putting a tape into a VCR and talk over it can have a huge humorous reach".
 An "Unidentified Filmic Object" according to AlloCiné and Mouv' radio, "Nicolas & Bruno turn off the sound and let their delirious imaginations fly... script, dialogues, editing and even over-dubbing, these two guys can do almost everything."